Get to Know the U.S. Power Grid

 Getting Power to You

-There are three major players in the electric grid: generators, distributors and transmission grid operators.
-Generators, like Wolverine Power Cooperative, create electricity from a wide range of fuel sources.
 Distributors, like MEC, take that electricity from the grid and bring it to customers via their networks of power lines and substations.

-Transmission grid operators are independent third parties between the generators and the distributors, and they are responsible for balancing the system.
-While they don’t own power plants or power lines, they work with generators like Wolverine to ensure there is enough electricity to meet customers’ demands.
+While they don’t own power plants or power lines, operators work with generators like Wolverine to ensure there's enough electricity to meet customers’ demands.
 Additionally, grid operators say when power plants should and should not run and are responsible for maintaining the health of the grid should supply issues arise.

 The grid operators are the ones who call on generators and power companies to implement rolling blackouts in emergencies.
 While inconvenient, these blackouts protect the grid from permanent damage.

-We have two such operators that oversee our territory: PJM Interconnection and MISO.
 Together, they manage the flow of electricity for 110,000,000 residences and businesses throughout multiple states and parts of Canada.
-We do not choose which grid operator(s) manage our territory, as that is determined purely by where we are located and the companies with which we are interconnected.
-Part of our service territory is interconnected with American Electric Power (AEP) and First Energy, which are managed by PJM.
-We also have interconnections with Consumers Energy and Michigan Electric Transmission Company, which are managed by MISO.
+We do not choose which grid operator(s) manage our territory, as that is determined purely by our location and the companies with which we are interconnected.

 These companies own the very large transmission towers and high-voltage lines that deliver electricity from the generators to our substations.